gloryofrobots/arza/README.md

 Currently, compilation via RPython toolchain not supported but it can be done with some efforts

 ## Features
-* Modern expressive functional syntax that resembles something between Erlang and F#.
+* Modern expressive functional syntax resembling something between Erlang and F#.
 * Handwritten, extensible, operator precedence parser with support of indentation layouts and juxtaposition operator
 * User defined operators
 * Builtin single dispatch engine with some interesting features (separation on trait,interface, generic function; dispatch not only on first argument)